- Search The Registry

 - About Us

 - My Account

 *Anthony Benezet was born on this date in 1713.
 He was a white-French American abolitionist.
-He was from St. Quentin, northern France, from a family of Huguenots (French Protestants).
+He was from St. Quentin, northern France, and from a family of Huguenots (French Protestants).

-The pamphlet was read and, to a certain extent, imitated by both Granville Sharp and John Wesley, both of whom corresponded with Benezet and distributed his works in England.
-Several years later, Benezet's works were instrumental in persuading Thomas Clarkson to embark on his abolitionist career, and Benezet's Some Historical Account of Guinea was reprinted several times during the height of the abolition campaign.
+The pamphlet was read and, to a certain extent, imitated by Granville Sharp and John Wesley, both of whom corresponded with Benezet and distributed his works in England.
+Several years later, Benezet's works were instrumental in persuading Thomas Clarkson to embark on his abolitionist career.
+Benezet's Some Historical Account of Guinea was reprinted several times during the height of the abolition campaign.
 Benezet, however, did not live to see anti-slavery become a powerful force, either in Britain or America.
-He died on May 3, 1784, and is buried in the Friends' Burial Ground, Philadelphia.
+He died on May 3, 1784, and is buried in the Friends Burial Ground, Philadelphia.
 Benezet perhaps qualifies more as an American than a British abolitionist, but his influence on the British abolition campaign has merit.